 Posted on behalf of Phillips Law Group on Jan 22, 2013 in Employee Rights

 This is good news considering reports are saying the EEOC is getting is getting its budget cut.
-Those of us who represent victims are going to have to step up to protect equal rights.If something similar has happened to you, contact Phillips Law Group by calling or texting 1-800-706-3000 and asking for attorney Trey Dayes.
+Those of us who represent victims are going to have to step up to protect equal rights.If something similar has happened to you, contact an EEOC lawyer from the Phillips Law Group by calling 1-800-706-3000 for a free consultation by phone.
+No fees to start and no fees unless we win your case.